PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/searching_differences.md

 **Q per residue (Qres)** is the measure of contribution of each residue to the overall Q value of the aligned structures.
 This is very useful for finding specific regions where the aligned proteins differ structurally from each other.
 To find these regions, we just need to locate regions where many residues have low Qres.

 Multiseq aligns the structures by using the Structural Alignment of Multiple Proteins (STAMP) tool.
-The algorithm minimizes the alpha carbons of the aligned residues for each protein or molecule by applying rigid-body rotations and translations.
+The algorithm minimizes the distance between alpha carbons of the aligned residues for each protein or molecule by applying rigid-body rotations and translations.
 If the structures do not have common structures, then STAMP will fail.
 For more details on the STAMP algorithm, click <a href="http://www.compbio.dundee.ac.uk/manuals/stamp.4.4/stamp.pdf" target="_blank">here</a>.
 <hr>

 In this tutorial, we will use Multiseq to align the SARS-CoV-2 (chimeric) RBD and SARS RBD using the PDB entries <a href="https://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a> and <a href="https://www.rcsb.org/structure/2AJF" target="_blank">2ajf</a>, respectively.
 Then, we will locate areas of structural differences be computing Qres.